Signals intelligence operational platforms by nation: Russia: satellite platforms

 The USSR appears to have emphasized ELINT more than COMINT in their space-based SIGINT program.
 After proof-of-concept of an ELINT payload on the first-generation IMINT satellites, the Tselina program was started in 1964, and the first successful launch of the simpler, lower-sensitivity Tselina O was in 1967.
 The more complex Tselina D first flew in 1970, a more complex Tselina D spacecraft started flying.
 Both versions flew until 1984, when the Tselina D was set up in a constellation of 6 satellites.

 Both Tselina O and D versions were flying side by side until 1984, when Tselina O subsystem was abandoned and its functions integrated into those conducted by the Tselina D spacecraft.
 As the Western observers noted, the Tselina D spacecraft, known in the West as the "heavy ELINT," would orbit the Earth in groups of six satellites spread 60 degrees apart in their orbits.

 Requirements for the Tselina-2 series were issued in 1974, with a first test launch scheduled for 1980 and full operational capability in 1982.
 Requirements grew until the Tselina-2 was too heavy for the Tsyklon-3 booster, and the program was switched to the Zenit booster in development.
 With the capacity of the Zenit, additional capabilities were added, including telemetry through relay satellites.
 An interesting but poorly understood feature of the Tselina-2 system is that the satellites are placed into orbits that interact strongly with features of the Earth's gravitational field ("14th order harmonics") in such a way that the natural orbital decay caused by atmospheric drag is inhibited for long periods of time.

 On April 27, 1979, the Military Industrial Commission, VPK, officially approved the Zenit as a launcher for the Tselina-2 satellite.
 The VPK scheduled the beginning of flight tests for the 2nd quarter of 1981.
 The first Tselina-2 blasted off in September 1984 under official name Cosmos 1603 and declared operational in 1988.

 Tselina-2 system was declared operational in December 1988, which was confirmed by a government decree issued in December 1990.
 The most recent launch was on June 29, 2007, named Cosmos-2428.
 It is believed that was the last Tselina-2, with a next generation coming.

 According to, the Tselina-2 is intended for land targets, while the US-PU EORSAT is intended for naval ELINT.
 EORSAT is passive, not to be confused with the nuclear-powered radar ocean surveillance satellites (RORSAT), no longer operational.
-A full constellation of US-PU includes 3–4 spacecraft in LEO of 400 km, but not more than one has been in orbit since 2004, along with two Tselina-2's.
+A full constellation of US-PU includes 3–4 spacecraft in LEO of 400 km, but not more than one has been in orbit since 2004, along with two Tselina-2s.
 A new generation of ELINT satellites, possibly combining the land and sea missions, may be in development.